Chetan0403-zz/Keras-LSTM-Text-Normalization/README.md

    - No attention layer (the paper includes an attention layer)
    - 2 layer decoder network

 Be advised to run this script on a GPU.
-After about 20 epochs on a single GPU (5 days of training), systems produces as accuracy of 97.2%, while the paper has reported an accuracy of 99.6%.
+After about 20 epochs on a single GPU (5 days of training), system produces an accuracy of 97.2%, while the paper has reported an accuracy of 99.6%.
 The key differences in architecture are a.
 Use of 4 layers in the paper b.
 Use of an attention mechanism c.
 Asynchronous stochaistic gradient descent d.
 8 GPUs.
 To replicate the model architecture above means months of training time (I have just rented one GPU from Amazon) and few hundred dollars of money.